E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

 This module combines two different codes.
 The first part is the Abrupt coupling scheme already presented in a module.
 In any AdResS simulations the simulation box is partitioned into different regions.
 Previous AdResS implementations have three regions (atomistic, hybrid and coarse grained).
 They are coupled in the hybrid region by slowly switching between atomistic forces and coarse grained forces.
 That is done by introducing the weighting function required for the smooth coupling into the force kernel, which slows down the performance of the code.
 The Abrupt coupling scheme has one atomistic and one coarse grained region, coupled via a transition region, where an additional force is acting on the molecules.
-Since the weighting function is not neede any more, the forces are calculated via the standard GROMACS kernels, which increases the performance.
+Since the weighting function is not needed any more, the forces are calculated via the standard GROMACS kernels, which increases the performance.

 In previous work by Agarwal et al. (Ref. `<http://iopscience.iop.org/article/10.1088/1367-2630/17/8/083042>`_) the idea of a local thermostat was introduced.
 Since in AdResS the simulation box is partitioned into different regions the next logical step is to adapt the thermalization of the box and apply the thermostat only in the hybrid and coarse grained region, since the hybrid region is an artificial region and the coarse grained region represents a reservoir.